-HISTORICAL REFERENCE STOCK PRICE INFORMATION
+HISTORICAL REFERENCE ASSET LEVEL INFORMATION

-We may provide historical level information on the Reference Stocks in the relevant pricing supplement.
+We may provide historical level information on the Reference Asset or applicable Basket Components in the relevant pricing supplement.
 You should not take any of those historical levels as an indication of the future performance.
-We cannot give you any assurance that the level of the Reference Stocks will not decrease, thus causing you to receive an amount that is less than the principal amount of your notes at maturity.
+We cannot give you any assurance that the level of the Reference Asset or Basket Components will not decrease (or, in the case of bearish notes, increase), thus causing you to receive an amount that is less than the principal amount of your notes at maturity.